Training | Counseling Center

 - SCC senior staff encourage consultation and operate with an open-door policy to support trainees in skills-acquisition

-- Training occurs at the Forest Grove location only.
+- Training occurs primarily at the Forest Grove location.

 - Outreach programming is occasionally scheduled outside of normal business hours.